News: Gigantic Army Released On Steam

 We now finally have a promo for the upcoming Shin Gundam Musou.
 This shows off both official and ultimate modes as well as what appears to be playable mobile armors (the latter being somewhat comical).
 Unlike previous entries in the Gundam Musou series this will not have a 360 release.
 This is hardly surprising as 360 sales in Japan are pretty much non-existent.
 The game will be released on both PS3 and Vita on the 19th December.
 Don’t forget you can pre-order both versions here (PS3) and here (Vita).

-The third episode for Super Robot Wars Operation Extend is now out.
+The seventh episode for Super Robot Wars Operation Extend is now out.
 If you’ve already bought the combined pack then you can download it for free, otherwise you’ll pay 1000 yen.
-In addition, you can also buy Cybuster from the Masou Kishin games for a very reasonable 200 yen.
-This update is also very Gundam heavy too, featuring Gundam 0080 to Wing and 00.
+The next and final episode is released on October 10th.

 Over at 4Gamer they have a nice piece showing off a variety of units in the forthcoming Super Robot Wars OG Infinite Battle.
 These are all noteworthy units, with mecha like the Valsione (above) appealing to the more classic Original Generation fanbase.
 We’re hoping that the Raioh from Alpha 3 will make an appearance too, as that’s one of our favourite Original Generations mecha.
 Apart from that, the game is still looking pretty bland but hopefully it won’t matter so much once we get to play it come its release this November.
 Don’t forget that you can still pre-order the game here.